top of page

 What to expect of Consultation and Examination -

-After the practitioner has gathered and analyzed the information you provided along with the examination information, a differential diagnosis will be made according to the principle of Eastern medicine.
+After the physician has gathered and analyzed the information you provided along with the examination information, a differential diagnosis will be made according to the principle of Eastern medicine.
 The information is then organized into a well-structured treatment plan.

 How to prepare for your acupuncture treatment -